Drax (Marvel Cinematic Universe): Powers and abilities

 Drax has superhuman strength and durability, and exceptional fighting skills.
 In Guardians of the Galaxy Volume Two, he is dragged behind a flying spaceship as it crashes in a forest, and shows no sign of injury despite being smashed into multiple trees.
 In The Guardians of the Galaxy Holiday Special, he is repeatedly shot by a police officer with a handgun, which only tickles him.
 Afterwards, he easily flips a police car in the air and onto its back.
 Drax typically fights with a pair of long curved knives.

+In other media

+Theme parks

+Bautista reprises his role of Drax for the attractions Guardians of the Galaxy – Mission: Breakout! at Disney California Adventure and Guardians of the Galaxy: Cosmic Rewind at Epcot.

 Reception

-Despite his rough exterior and tragic backstory, Drax commonly serves as comic relief, and his one-liners within the franchise have often been the subject of memes.
+Despite his rough exterior and tragic backstory, Drax commonly serves as comic relief, and his one-liners within the franchise have often been the subject of Internet memes.